duke24k/self-driving-car-nd/p1/README.md

 4) extrapolate lines

-   - I use mean value of slopes and biases on each image.
-     => y = mx + b
+   - Mean value of slopes and biases on each image : y = mx + b

-   - sthreshold 0.2
-     => dropping out slope between 0 and -0.2. dropping out slope between 0 and 0.2
+   - sthreshold 0.2 : dropping out slope between 0 and -0.2. dropping out slope between 0 and 0.2

-   - blank 30
-     => I use 60 pixeles to make minimum blank width between left and right line.
-30 = 60/2
+   - blank 30 : 30 = 60/2.
+60 pixeles to make minimum blank width between left and right line.

 Lines are reasonablly drawn on all video frames using above configuration.
 However I encountered many exceptions (ZeroDivisionError)